scania-digital-design-system/sdds/tegel/readme.md

 https://tegel.scania.com/

 The design system supports the design and development of digital solutions at Scania.
-The purpose is to secure a coherent and premium brand and user experience across all of Scania's digital touchpoints.
+The purpose is to secure a coherent, premium brand and user experience across all of Scania's digital touchpoints.

 - [Status](#status)
 - [Installation](#installation)